emojidao/ERC4907Box/README.md

 ## Requirements

-The NFT Box has the following requirements:
+The Truffle Box For ERC4907 has the following requirements:

 - [Node.js](https://nodejs.org/) 10.x or later
 - [NPM](https://docs.npmjs.com/cli/) version 5.2 or later